-Customer service has been a pillar of good business practices since the motto “The Customer Is Always Right” was popularized in the early 20th century.
-Titans in the industry have long championed this concept, whereas brands like Nordstrom and Apple have become synonymous with the catch-all phrase.
+Customer service has been a pillar of good business practices since the motto “The Customer Is Always Right” was popularised in the early 20th century.
+Titans in the industry have long championed this concept, with brands like Apple becoming synonymous with the catch-all phrase.
 But recently, there has been a shift in the industry where promises of “superior customer service” have been replaced by “superior customer experience,” so much so that the term has become ubiquitous.

 So then, what’s the difference between the two?

 Customer service is simply defined as the assistance provided by a business to its customers.
 It is used to address a specific touchpoint that has been initiated by the customer, making it a reactive approach.
 Customer service only occurs when there is an issue and the outcome is generally transactional.

 According to the Harvard Business Review, customer experience is defined as the sum of all interactions a customer has with a company.
 Meaning it’s what the customer thinks of the business based on their in-store experience and interactions with the brand outside of the store.
 It’s a proactive approach with the mission of driving an emotional connection between the customer and business.
 Customer experience has moved beyond the traditional approach to customer service, now encompassing all offerings including traditional service.